DataFire/Integrations/integrations/generated/azure_keyvault/README.md

 ### SasDefinitionListResult
 * SasDefinitionListResult `object`: The storage account SAS definition list result.
-  * nextLink `string`: The URL to get the next set of SAS defintions.
+  * nextLink `string`: The URL to get the next set of SAS definitions.
   * value `array`: A response message containing a list of SAS definitions along with a link to the next page of SAS definitions.
     * items [SasDefinitionItem](#sasdefinitionitem)